You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

-At File Abuse Lawsuit, we represent survivors of sexual abuse with compassion, strength, and focus.
-Our firm is exclusively dedicated to these cases.
-If you or a loved one experienced abuse involving a Mormon Church leader, volunteer, or program, we are here to help you understand your rights and take the first step toward justice and healing.
+At Dolman Law Group, we represent survivors of childhood sexual abuse with compassion, strength, and focus.
+Our firm is exclusively dedicated to cases involving children who were sexually abused.
+If you or a loved one were sexually abused involving a Mormon Church bishop, former LDS bishop, clergy member, agent, officer, employee, volunteer, or program (including church events), we are here to help you understand your rights and take the first step toward justice and healing.
+Even if the sexual abuse happened decades ago, we want to hear from you.

-Why Survivors Are Filing Lawsuits Against the LDS Church Now
+Why Survivors Are Filing Child Sex Abuse Claims Against the LDS Church Now

 Many of these lawsuits allege not only abuse but systemic cover-ups by the LDS Church.
 This includes:

-- Failing to remove abusers from leadership roles, even after receiving complaints
+- Failing to remove abusers from leadership roles, even after receiving complaints.
+This is a common theme in our cases and is often raised by former LDS Church members.

 Survivors also describe harmful Church practices like worthiness interviews, where minors—often girls—were asked intrusive sexual questions by male bishops in private settings.